kumuluz/kumuluzee-samples/jax-ws/README.md

-# KumuluzEE JAX-RS sample
+# KumuluzEE JAX-WS SOAP web service sample

-> JAX-WS usage sample with KumuluzEE
+> Develop a SOAP web service using standard JAX-WS 2 API and pack it as a KumuluzEE microservice

-This sample demonstrates how to configure and use Java EE JAX-WS technologies using KumuluzEE.
+The objective of this sample is to show how to develop a SOAP web service using standard JAX-WS 2 API and pack it as a KumuluzEE microservice.
+The tutorial will guide you through the necessary steps.
+You will add KumuluzEE dependencies into pom.xml.
+To develop the SOAP web service, you will use the standard JAX-WS 2.2.
+Required knowledge: basic familiarity with JAX-WS 2 and basic concepts of SOAP, WSDL and XML.

 ## Requirements